 Editor: Modify the text in P1617L45-53 as follows

-Immediately following the ATIM window, a non-DMG STA shall begin transmission of any buffered group addressed frames for which an ATIM was previously transmitted.
+Immediately following the ATIM window/Awake Window, a STA shall begin transmission of any buffered group addressed frames for which an ATIM was previously transmitted.
 Following the transmission of any group addressed frames, any BUs addressed to STAs for which an acknowledgment for a previously transmitted ATIM frame was received shall be transmitted.
 A STA shall use the backoff procedure defined in 10.3.4.3 (Backoff procedure for DCF) for transmission of the first frame following the ATIM window.
 All remaining frames shall be transmitted using either the DCF (for non-QoS STAs) or the EDCAF (for QoS STAs).